reactive-tech/kubegres/README.md

-**Interesting links**
-* A webinar about Kubegres was hosted by PostgresConf on 25 May 2021.
-[Watch the recorded video.](https://postgresconf.org/conferences/2021_Postgres_Conference_Webinars/program/proposals/creating-a-resilient-postgresql-cluster-with-kubegres)
-* The availability of Kubegres was published on [PostgreSql's official website](https://www.postgresql.org/about/news/kubegres-is-available-as-open-source-2197/).
-* Google talked about Kubegres in their [Kubernetes Podcast #146](https://kubernetespodcast.com/episode/146-kubernetes-1.21/).

-**What is Kubegres?**

 [Kubegres](https://www.kubegres.io/) is a Kubernetes operator allowing to deploy a cluster of PostgreSql pods with data replication and failover enabled out-of-the box.
 It brings simplicity when using PostgreSql considering how complex managing stateful-set's life-cycle and data replication could be with Kubernetes.